Trailing Lantana: How to Plant, Grow, and Care for Beautiful Flowers

 What to Do Before Planting

 Before you plant, check the soil.
-If it appears wet or compacted, you’ll need to do some work.
+You’ll need to do some work if it appears wet or compacted.

 Loosen compacted soils by digging up 6-8 inches with a shovel or digging fork.
 After digging up the soil, mix in some compost to improve aeration, then add the soil back into the hole.

 Don’t forget that these plants will spread quite a bit.
-Make sure to give them enough room to grow without choking out other plants.
+Ensure they have enough room to grow without choking out other plants.

 What’s the Best Soil?

 Trailing lantana needs well-drained soil.
-Sandy or loamy soil is ideal, but well-drained clay soil can also work well.
+Sandy or loamy soil is ideal, but well-drained clay soil works well.

-Plants don’t like constantly moist soil, so you should avoid any wet areas.
+Plants don’t like constantly moist soil, so you should avoid wet areas.

 Trailing lantana isn’t too particular about soil pH; a pH between 6.0 and 8.0 is suitable.